Vermont Open

 The Vermont Open is the Vermont state open golf tournament, open to both amateur and professional golfers.
 It is organized by the Vermont Golf Association.
 It was previously organized by the Vermont Chapter of the New England section of the PGA of America.

 History

 With the help of Burlington-area businessmen, the Vermont Open was inaugurated in 1940.
 The "local merchants" were able to raise a purse of $3,000 and the event was sanctioned by the PGA of America.
 A number of prominent local players from the northeast like Mike Turnesa, Jim Turnesa, and Bob Toski decided to play.
 In addition, top golfers on the national scene like Horton Smith, Dutch Harrison, and Pete Cooper were lured by the extensive prize money.
+The tournament was 72 holes long.
 Mike Turnesa, shooting a 284 total, won the event.
 The following year, however, "the PGA was unable to work out a date that fit into [their] schedule" and the tournament was not held.
 In the ensuing years, due to World War II and general negligence, the event was discontinued.
 In the late 1940s, however, the event was revitalized and has been continuously held since then.
+During this era, the tournament was reduced to 36 holes.

+In 1994, the tournament expanded from 36-holes to 54-holes for the first time.